bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/016-git-pull.md

 You need to make sure that you pull the latest changes everytime before you try to push your changes.

-Now that you know the basic Git commands, in the next chapter we will review a standard Git workflow.
+Now that you know the basic Git commands, let's go ahead and learn what Git Branches are.